How I Kept My Dog’s Cancer From Spreading

 The Super Doberman who is slaying Osteosarcoma Naturally!

-This is an update on Nina, after my original blog post on her diagnosis from August 2020: Fuck Cancer and the Conventional Therapies that go with it.
+This is my first update on Nina, over a year after my original blog post on her diagnosis: Fuck Cancer and the Conventional Therapies that go with it.

 April 2020 is when Nina first started to limp, and by May she had developed a noticeable tumor on her wrist.
 In July 2020 we were given the diagnosis of Osteosarcoma, and were told she’d be gone by the end of the year.